Group for Women Who Are Coming Out Later in Life

 - Manage your self-care throughout the process

-Structure & Fee: The group meets on Zoom.
-Each group has a maximum of nine members.
+Structure & Fee: Each group has a maximum of nine members.
 (With 5-6 people, the group will meet for 75-minutes.
 With 7 to 9 people, the group will meet for 90-minutes.)
-The coaching group meetings are $60 each.
+The group meetings are $60 each.
 Some scholarships / discounted rates are available.
-The groups are out-of-pocket pay.
+These coaching groups are out-of-pocket pay.
 See the Flyer: Coming Out Later in Life support group PDF GREENE Fall 2021 for more detailed information.

 Meeting Day and Time: The group meets on Thursdays 430 – 6pm CST.